cpp-linter/cpp-linter-action/README.md

 #### `tidy-checks`

-- **Description**: Comma-separated list of globs with optional '-' prefix.
+- **Description**: Comma-separated list of globs with optional `-` prefix.
 Globs are processed in order of appearance in the list.
-Globs without '-' prefix add checks with matching names to the set, globs with the '-' prefix remove checks with matching names from the set of enabled checks.
+Globs without `-` prefix add checks with matching names to the set, globs with the `-` prefix remove checks with matching names from the set of enabled checks.
 This option's value is appended to the value of the 'Checks' option in a .clang-tidy file (if any).
-    - It is possible to disable clang-tidy entirely by setting this option to '-\*'.
-This allows using only clang-format to lint your source files.
+    - It is possible to disable clang-tidy entirely by setting this option to `'-*'`.
-    - It is also possible to rely solely on a .clang-tidy config file by specifying this option as a blank string ('').
+    - It is also possible to rely solely on a .clang-tidy config file by specifying this option as a blank string (`''`).
 - Default: 'boost-\*,bugprone-\*,performance-\*,readability-\*,portability-\*,modernize-\*,clang-analyzer-\*,cppcoreguidelines-\*'

 #### `repo-root`